A7med-Amin/search-engine-project/README.md

 | Anas Sherif|

 ## Project_Description
-Based search engine that demonstrates the main features of a seaerch engine (web crawling, indexing, ranking) and interaction between them. project is mainly developed in java with react.js for web interface and spring boot.
+Based search engine that demonstrates the main features of a search engine (web crawling, indexing, ranking) and interaction between them. project is mainly developed in java with react.js for web interface and spring boot.

 ## Web crawler